subspacesig/website/tiles/problem-solvers.md

     <img class="rounded" src="/assets/images/profiles/kevin-cheng.jpg" alt="Kevin Cheng" />
     <p class="name">Kevin Cheng</p>
     <p class="title">Product Development</p>
-    <p class="bio">Over 15 years of experience working in digital product development within a variety of industries including finance, media, and retail in both client and agency environments.
-Kevin is always on the lookout for the next interesting problem to solve no matter how ambiguous or challenging the ask.
-He is a maker by nature and loves being involved during the entire product development lifecycle, all the way to product refinement.
-Kevin approaches problems with an empathetic mindset, figuring out solutions that will provide value all while delighting users.
+    <p class="bio">Kevin has over 15 years of experience working in digital product development within a variety of industries including finance, media, and retail in both client and agency environments.
+He is always on the lookout for the next interesting problem to solve no matter how ambiguous or challenging the ask.
+Kevin is a maker by nature and loves being involved during the entire product development lifecycle, all the way to product refinement.
+He approaches problems with an empathetic mindset, figuring out solutions that will provide value all while delighting users.
     </p>
   </div>
   <div class="profile 6u$ 12u$(small)">